How to fix bleach on carpet

 We specialise in carpet stain removal, so while we can remove most stains, bleach spots, are not actually stains.
-This doesn’t mean we cannot fix colour loss, but it is not something we can fix using “stain removers”.
-We actually need to put the colour back, not remove colour caused by a stain.
+This doesn’t mean colour loss cannot be repaired, but it is not something we can fix using “stain removers”.
+Colour actually needs to be put back rather than removing colour caused by a stain.

 How to restore bleached carpet